This post may contain affiliate links. Please read my disclosure policy.

 Peaches are everywhere these days (in Virginia) and are very reasonably priced.

-There is nothing like sweet, soft, syrupy peaches in a crispy, flaky buttery crust.
+There is nothing like fresh Peach Pie with sweet, soft, syrupy peaches in a crispy, flaky buttery crust.

 - Select peaches that are firm with no shriveled skin;